nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 <!-- This is left-side text -->
 # [Many introductions to Russia](https://nextstrain.org/ncov/europe/2020-04-29?c=division&d=tree,map&f_country=Russia&p=full&r=division)

-Highlighting all of the samples from Russia, we see that they are scattered all across Russia geographically and all across the tree genomically.
+Highlighting samples from Russia, we see that they are scattered both geographically (across Russia) and genomically (across the tree).
 <br><br>
 This indicates that the epidemic in Russia was sparked by many separate introductions, rather than a single introduction followed by within-country spread.
 <br><br>